 While the entire process is extensive, requiring multiple different financial and tech companies to be involved, it only takes seconds for payments to be authorized for merchants and customers to take their goods.

-Common Industries accepting Credit and Debit Cards
+Common Industries Accepting Credit and Debit Cards

 Industries that have shifted to primarily credit cards